DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

 if it is already used, make sure that getting its instance is as limited as possible.
 If not for safety, then at least for easy refactoring into code without a singleton.

-#### PU column in topology widgets
+#### PU & machine columns in topology widgets

-There used to be four levels for a topology tree, where PUs would connect to CPUs in the GL widget and take on the CPU's color.
+There used to be four levels for a topology tree.
+PU nodes would connect to CPUs in the GL widget and take on the CPU's color.
 This idea was discarded for three reasons:
 1. There was color overload on the screen, which made using the